YspCoder/react-native-txc-player/README.md

 ## Example

-The repository ships with an example app (located in the `example` workspace) that demonstrates licence initialisation, the configuration surface, and tap-to-pause/resume behaviour.
+The repository ships with an example app (located in the `example` workspace) that demonstrates licence initialisation and tap-to-pause/resume behaviour.

 ```sh
 yarn install